-closure.
+Suitable summer roosting, forage, and travel habitat for northern long-eared bat (NLEB) consists of a wide variety of contiguous forested and wooded habitats with varying tree density and amounts of canopy closure.
 While roosting, the NLEB is generally found in deep crevices in areas such as forests and woodlots (i.e., live trees and/or snags greater than or equal to three inches in diameter at breast height that have exfoliating bark, cracks, crevices, and/or cavities) as well as linear features such as fence rows, riparian forests, and other wooded corridors.
-NLEB roosts in both live trees and snags ^{17,18,19}.
+NLEB roosts in both live trees and snags^{22,23,24}.
 Additional summer habitat for the NLEB consists of areas adjacent to wooded areas, namely emergent wetlands and edges of agricultural fields, old fields, and pastures.
-The NLEB has also been observed roosting in human-made structures, such as buildings, barns, bridges, and bat houses20.
+The NLEB has also been observed roosting in human-made structures, such as buildings, barns, bridges, and bat houses25.
 During winter months, NLEB hibernates in caves or abandoned mines21.

-Clay County is not listed as a county with documented white-nose syndrome (WNS)^{21,22}.
+Clay County is not listed as a county with documented white-nose syndrome (WNS)^{26,27}.
 Since the 2018 review; however, the 4(d) Rule of the Endangered Species Act (ESA) no longer applies to the NLEB as a result of the up-listing from threatened to endangered.
 According to the Minnesota Department of Natural Resources (DNR) Natural Heritage Information System (NHIS) database under license agreement LA-2022-023, no known roost trees or hibernacula are in the AUAR area or within a one-mile radius of the AUAR area.

-The AUAR area, as detailed in Item 8 and Table 4, is primarily cropland (approximately 6,650.5 acres; 65 percent) and impervious surface (approximately 2,248 acres; 22 percent).
-Approximately 71.9 acres of wooded habitat is present within the AUAR area.
-Spares trees within the AUAR area may provide suitable roosting habitat for the NLEB, but this is unlikely due to their lack of connectivity to large, contiguous tracts of forest and their proximity to developed areas.
-Contiguous tracts of wooded areas primarily along the Red River may provide suitable roosting habitat for the NLEB.
-The open water features and wetlands located within and near the AUAR area may also provide drinking and foraging sources for NLEB utilizing habitat outside of the AUAR area.
+The AUAR area, as detailed in Item 8 and Table 4, is primarily cropland (approximately 3,610.98 acres; 84 percent) and impervious surface (approximately 659.81 acres; 15 percent).
+Approximately 16.91 acres of wooded habitat is present within the AUAR area.
+These trees may provide suitable roosting habitat for the NLEB, but this is unlikely due to their lack of connectivity to large, contiguous tracts of forest and their proximity to developed areas.
+The open water features and wetlands located within and near the